pinobatch/numism/docs/village.md

 Mindy Beageonton, the player character, is naturally blonde, dyes her hair green, and wears it in a ponytail.
-Emily F. MacProut, her rival, keeps her red hair in a bun.
-(Don't know yet if the bun will be wrapped in cloth.)
+Emily F. MacProut, her rival, keeps her red hair in a bun wrapped in cloth.

 David Narter in *Don't Name Your Baby* describes the names of the characters as follows: